DJ LeMahieu Preview, Player Props: Yankees vs. Astros

-The New York Yankees, including DJ LeMahieu and his .694 slugging percentage over his past 10 games, take on starter Justin Verlander and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+The New York Yankees, including DJ LeMahieu (.386 on-base percentage in past 10 games, 63 points above season-long percentage), battle starting pitcher Hunter Brown and the Houston Astros at Minute Maid Park, Saturday at 7:10 PM ET.

 DJ LeMahieu Game Info & Props vs. the Astros